 - Earthing.
 Place your feet in direct contact with the earth or use an indoor earthing pad.
 Earthing is a natural way to decrease pain and inflammation.

 - Strengthening the foot reduces the overall risk of injury.
-Toe and heel raises, yoga, and barefoot walking in safe areas are ways to increase foot power!
+Toe and heel raise, yoga, and barefoot walking in safe areas are ways to increase foot power!

 If conditions persist, visit your Podiatrist to rule out more severe conditions such as a stress fracture or plantar plate tear and neuroma.
 Avoid narrow shoes and shoes without arch support.